An Analytic Formula for the Supercluster Mass Function: DISCUSSION AND CONCLUSION

 \acknowledgments

+We thank an anonymous referee who helped us improve significantly the original manuscript.
 We acknowledge the use of data from the Millennium, CoDECS and MICE simulations that are publicly available at http://www.millennium.com, \\ http://www.marcobaldi.it/web/CoDECS.html, and http://www.ice.cat/mice, respectively.
 The Millennium Simulation analyzed in this paper was carried out by the Virgo Supercomputing Consortium at the Computing Center of the Max-Planck Society in Garching, Germany.
-We also acknowledges the financial support from the National Research Foundation of Korea (NRF) grant funded by the Korea government (MEST, No.2011-0007819) and from the National Research Foundation of Korea to the Center for Galaxy Evolution Research.
+The computer code which evaluates the mass function of superclusters will be provided upon request.
+This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NO. 2013004372) and partially by the research grant from the National Research Foundation of Korea to the Center for Galaxy Evolution Research (NO. 2010-0027910).